benaziziasmae/bikesharing/README.md

   - Highest activity hours are from 5:00 PM to 7:00 PM and require the most resources mobilized.
   - The activity from 2:00 AM to 5:00 AM is low so this would be the window for bike maintenance.
+  - Most weekday rides are around 7:00 AM to 9 AM and 5:00 PM to 7:00 PM.
+  - Weekend rides are highest from 10:00 AM to 7:00 PM.
+  - Those rides are mostly taken by male users.

 ![story3](/Resources/story3.PNG)